appbaseio/reactive-manual/content/docs/map-components/PlacesSearch.md

 nextTitle: "ReactiveMap"
 ---

+> This component is not supported starting v2.0.0 of reactivemaps

 ![Image to be displayed](https://i.imgur.com/XnuaS4T.png)

 `PlacesSearch` creates a location search UI component that is connected to a geopoint type field.
 It queries for places within proximity of the user selected location landmark in the UI.